-If you have a household employee, you may need to withhold and pay social security and Medicare taxes, or you may need to pay federal unemployment tax, or you

-Table 1.
-Do You Need To Pay Employment Taxes?
+If you have a household employee, you may need to withhold and pay social security and Medicare taxes, or you may need to pay federal unemployment tax, or you may need to do both.
+To find out, read Table 1, Do You Need To Pav Employment Taxes? above.